Paris–Roubaix: History of the cobbles

 The coming of live television prompted mayors along the route to surface their cobbled roads for fear the rest of France would see them as backward and not invested in the region.
 Albert Bouvet, the organiser, said: "If things don't change, we'll soon be calling it Paris–Valenciennes", reference to a flat race on good roads that often ends in a mass sprint.
 L'Équipe said: "The riders don't deserve that."
 Its editor, Jacques Goddet, called Paris–Roubaix "the last great madness of cycling."
 Bouvet and Jean-Claude Vallaeys formed Les Amis de Paris–Roubaix (see below).
 Its president, Alain Bernard, led enthusiasts to look for and sometimes maintain obscure cobbled paths.
 He said:

 Until the war, Paris–Roubaix was all on routes nationales.
 But many of those were cobbled, which was the spirit of the race, and the riders used to try to ride the cycle paths, if there were any.
 So Paris–Roubaix has always been on pavé, because pavé was what the roads were made of.
 Then in 1967 things began to change.
 There was less pavé than there had been.
 And so from 1967 the course started moving to the east to use the cobbles that remained there.
 And then those cobbles began to disappear as well and we feared that Bouvet's predictions were going to come true.
 That's when we started going out looking for old tracks and abandoned roads that didn't show up on our maps.

 In the 1970s, the race only had to go through a village for the mayor to order the road to be surfaced.
 Pierre Mauroy, when he was mayor of Lille, said he wanted nothing to do with the race and that he'd do nothing to help it.
 A few years ago, there was barely a village or an area that wanted anything to do with us.
 If Paris–Roubaix came their way, they felt they were shamed because we were exposing their bad roads.
 They went out and surfaced them, did all they could to obstruct us.
 Now they can't get enough of us.
 I have mayors ringing me to say they've found another stretch of cobbles and would we like to use them.

-— Alain Bernard, President of 'Les Amis de Paris–Roubaix', 2007.